 macMmsReportPhaseMode and macMmsControlPhaseMode: remove value 9 from Range column and Description column, add 14 to the latter.
 On page 88 change to the following text:

-8 The Control Phase Config field specifies the PHY layer modulation for the MMS control phase.
+8 The Control Phase Config field defines the value of macMmsControlPhaseMode which corresponds to the PHY layer modulation for the MMS control phase.
 Control

 9 Phase Config field values 1 to 8 select a modulation mode from Table 58 (also numbered 1 to 8), value 14